Stefon Diggs Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Recent Performances

-- In last week's game against the Patriots, Diggs was targeted 13 times and recorded seven catches for 85 yards and scored one touchdown.
+- In last week's matchup with the Patriots, Diggs grabbed seven passes for 85 yards and scored one touchdown while being targeted 13 times.

-- In his last three games, Diggs has 18 receptions (33 targets) for 194 yards and two touchdowns, averaging 64.7 yards per game.
+- Diggs has recorded 194 receiving yards (64.7 per game) and two touchdowns, reeling in 18 passes on 33 targets over his last three outings.

 Diggs' Buffalo Teammates